Angel1612/fylux.github.io/_posts/2017-06-29-list_vs_vector.md

 ### Padding
 Before concluding, I must say that I've been bitting my tongue along the last paragraphs to avoid complicating the explanation.

 You have probably notice the curious stepped form of the curve of list memory usage.
-The truth is that linked list have one more drawback, which is the padding caused because of memory alignment.
+The truth is that linked lists have one more drawback, which is the padding caused because of memory alignment.
 I don't intend to explain this problem, but basically, if you are using 8 byte pointers the memory used per element will be always a multiple of 8 even if it should be lower.
 Therefore, if we store a single-byte char, instead of needing 17 bytes we will need 24 bytes.

 If you want to dig deeper into this topic you can start <a href="http://www.catb.org/esr/structure-packing/">here</a>.

 <br/>
 ## One last thing
 In this article I've worked with memory-contiguous linked lists.
-However, this won't always be the case.
+However, often this won't be the case.
 The negative effects of dispersed linked lists will be studied in future articles.

 <br/>
 ## Conclusion
 After this analysis I guess that there is no doubt about which data structure is better for this particular case.
-However, I hope that you have not only learned to choose between list and vectors but also discovered which elements may affect the performance of data structures and how to analyze them for your personal purposes.
+However, I hope that this analysis is not only useful for choosing between lists and vectors but also for understanding which elements may affect the performance of data structures and how to analyze them for your personal purposes.

 <br/>
 ## Code